 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision The whole school uses approaches to teaching and learning, where differentiated teaching outcomes are used to ensure the progress of all children.
 Lessons are carefully planned to include clear stages, regular progress checks and different learning styles.
 Different level groupings are identified for each class and children are made aware that at least some of the time they will be seated in ability groups.
 A range of learning styles are catered for.
-Learning Objectives are displayed and discussed using "To Be Able To" Children's work is marked using 'Pink to Practise" and 'Green for Great'.
-Children are given opportunities to respond to their marking comments.
-Target cards are visible in classrooms and in literacy/numeracy book.
-Literacy/numeracy is a priority for all staff: key vocabulary and key terms are displayed and discussed.
+Learning Objectives are displayed and discussed using "To Be Able To" Children's work is marked using 'Pink to Practise'' and 'Green for Great'.
 Class teachers and teaching assistants share information and lesson plans to ensure that children with SEND have targeted support and provision.
 Teaching assistants/class teachers work with small groups to: ensure understanding facilitate learning foster independence If the class teacher is working with a small group the teaching assistant supports the class with tasks already set by the teacher.
-Independent learning is supported by the use of technology, for example: laptops i-pads digital camera talking tins/microphones Personalised and highly differentiated work is provided enabling independent learning.
+Independent learning is supported by the use of technology, for example: laptops i-pads digital camera Personalised and highly differentiated work is provided enabling independent learning.
 One-to-one support is in place for students who need more intensive support, e.g. for those with physical disabilities, sensory needs, speech and language difficulties, autism, severe literacy difficulties/dyslexia, etc. Teaching and learning advice is sought from agencies and professional organisations.